U.S. insurers propose taxpayer-funded business-loss coverage for future pandemics

 By Suzanne Barlyn

-May 21 (Reuters) - With U.S. insurance companies facing criticism and lawsuits over their response to the coronavirus outbreak, three industry groups on Thursday proposed putting the U.S. Federal Emergency Management Agency in charge of a taxpayer-backed program to protect businesses from revenue losses during future pandemics.
+May 21 (Reuters) - With U.S. insurance companies facing criticism over their response to the coronavirus outbreak, three industry groups on Thursday proposed putting the Federal Emergency Management Agency (FEMA) in charge of a taxpayer-backed program to protect businesses from revenue losses during future pandemics.

-The program would allow businesses to buy "revenue replacement assistance" - up to 80% of payroll and other expenses - based on past years' tax return data, the groups said.
+The program would allow businesses to buy "revenue replacement assistance" of up to 80% of payroll and other expenses, the groups said.

-Insurers announced the plan after facing multiple lawsuits, fierce political pressure and criticism from customers with business interruption policies over not covering their financial hardships due to the novel coronavirus pandemic.
-L5N2CB6FB
+Insurers announced the plan after facing lawsuits, political pressure and criticism from customers with business interruption policies over not covering their financial hardships due to the coronavirus pandemic.

-While these policies may cover revenue losses from hurricane damage, lightning strikes or cars crashing into buildings, they either exclude or do not specifically cover a global pandemic, however much it may interrupt business.
+While these policies may cover revenue losses from lightning strikes or cars crashing into buildings, they either exclude or do not specifically cover a pandemic, despite the business interruption it causes.

-"Pandemic risk protection has been largely unavailable in the private marketplace because it is inherently uninsurable," said the groups said on Thursday.
+"We think that a program where policyholders, insurers, and the government each have risk will create the right economic incentives so that we mitigate the impact of the next event and not just look to the government to finance it," said John Doyle, president and chief executive officer of insurance broker Marsh, which is lobbying for a terrorism-type program.

-But major industry groups said they oppose a similar cost-sharing plan for pandemics, which pose a more wide-reaching and long-running risk than a terrorism incident in a specific area.
+But the groups oppose a cost-sharing plan because pandemics pose a more wide-reaching, long-running risk than a terrorism incident.

-Under their proposal for a fully taxpayer funded plan, payments would be automatically triggered after a U.S. president declares a "viral emergency," provided businesses bought the protection at least 90 days earlier, the groups said.
+Under their proposal for a fully taxpayer-funded plan, payments would be automatically triggered after a U.S. president declares a "viral emergency," provided businesses bought the protection at least 90 days earlier, they said.

-The program should consider buying reinsurance each year to protect U.S. taxpayers, the groups said.

 ((Suzanne.Barlyn@thomsonreuters.com; 646-223-8550; Reuters Messaging: suzanne.barlyn.thomsonreuters.com@reuters.net))